gottacatchenall/ms_false_negatives/README.md

 relatively scarce because sampling typically requires human observation.
 This induces a constraint on the amount, spatial scale, and temporal frequency of resulting data that it is feasible to collect by humans.
-Many crowdsourced methods for biodiversity data aggregation (e.g. GBIF, eBird) still relies on automated identification of species, which does not easily generalize to interaction sampling.
+Many crowdsourced methods for biodiversity data aggregation (e.g. GBIF, eBird) still rely on automated identification of species, which does not easily generalize to interaction sampling.
 There is interest in using remote methods for interaction sampling, which primarily detect co-occurrence and derive properties like species avoidance from this data [@Niedballa2019AssAna].
-However, this itself is not necessarily indicative of an interaction [@Blanchet2020CooNot].
-This is an example of semantic confusion around the word “interaction”---for example one might consider competition a type of species interaction, even though it is marked by a lack of co-occurrence between species, unlike other types of interactions, like trophism or pollination, which require both species to be together at the same place and time.
+However, co-occurrence itself is not necessarily indicative of an interaction [@Blanchet2020CooNot].
+This is an example of semantic confusion around the word “interaction”---for example one might consider competition a type of species interaction, even though it is marked by a lack of co-occurrence between species, unlike other types of interactions, like predation or parasitism, which require both species to be together at the same place and time.
 Here we consider interaction in the latter sense, where two species have fitness consequences on one-another if (and only if) they are in the sample place at the same time.
 In addition, here we only consider direct (not higher-order) interactions.

 We cannot feasibly observe all (or even most) of the interactions that occur in an ecosystem.
-This means we can be confident two species actually interact if we have a record of it (given an estimate of species misidentification probability), but not at all confident that a pair of species _do not_ interact if we have _no record_ of those species observed together.
-In other words, it is difficult to distinguish _true-negatives_ (two species never interact) from _false-negatives_ (two species interact sometimes, but we do not have a record of it).
-For a concrete example of a false-negative in a food web, see
-@fig:concept.
-Because even the most highly sampled systems will still contain missing interactions, there is increasing interest in combining species-level data (e.g. traits, abundance, range, phylogenetic relatedness, etc.) to build models to predict interactions between species we haven't observed together before [@Strydom2021RoaPre].
+This means we can be confident two species actually interact if we have a record of it (assuming they are correctly identified), but not at all confident that a pair of species _do not_ interact if we have _no record_ of those species observed together.
+In other words, it is difficult to distinguish _true-negatives_ (two species never interact) from _false-negatives_ (two species interact sometimes, but we do not have a record of this interaction).
+For a concrete example of a false-negative in a food web, see @fig:concept.
+Because even the most highly sampled systems will still contain false-negatives, there is increasing interest in combining species-level data (e.g. traits, abundance, range, phylogenetic relatedness, etc.) to build models to predict interactions between species we haven't observed together before [@Strydom2021RoaPre].
 However, the noise of false-negatives could impact the efficacy of our predictive models and have practical consequences for answering questions about interactions [@deAguiar2019RevBia].
 This data constraint is amplified as the interaction data we have is geographically biased toward the usual suspects [@Poisot2021GloKno].
 We therefore need a statistical approach to assessing these biases in the observation process and their consequences for our understanding of interaction networks.

 The importance of _sampling effort_ and its impact on resulting ecological data has produced a rich body of literature.The recorded number of species in a dataset or sample depends on the total number of observations [@Willott2001SpeAcc; @Walther1995SamEff], as do estimates of population abundance [@Griffiths1998SamEff].
-This relationship between sampling effort and spatial coverage and species detectability .
-This has motivated more quantitatively robust approaches to account for error in sampling data in many
-contexts: to determine if a given species is extinct [@Boakes2015InfSpe], to determine sampling design [@Moore2016OptEco], and to measure species richness across large scales [@Carlson2020WhaWou].
-In the context of interactions, an initial concern was the compounding effects of limited sampling effort combined with the amalgamation of data (across both study sites, time of year, and taxonomic scales) could lead any empirical set of observations to inadequately reflect the reality of how species interact [@Paine1988RoaMap] or the structure of the network as a whole [@Martinez1999EffSam; @McLeod2021SamAsy].
-@Martinez1999EffSam showed that in a plant-endophyte trophic network, network connectance is robust to sampling effort, but this was done in the context of a system for which observation of 62,000 total interactions derived from 164,000 plant-stems was feasible.
+This relationship between sampling effort and spatial coverage and species detectability has motivated more quantitatively robust approaches to account for error in sampling data in many contexts: to determine if a given species is extinct [@Boakes2015InfSpe], to determine sampling design [@Moore2016OptEco], and to measure species richness across large scales [@Carlson2020WhaWou].
+In the context of interactions, an initial concern was the compounding effects of limited sampling effort combined with the amalgamation of data (across both study sites, time of year, and taxonomic scales) could lead any empirical set of observations to inadequately reflect the reality of how species interact [@Paine1988RoaMap] or the structure of the network as a whole [@Martinez1999EffSam; @McLeod2021SamAsy]. @Martinez1999EffSam showed that in a plant-endophyte trophic network, network connectance is robust to sampling effort, but this was done in the context of a system for which observation of 62,000 total interactions derived from 164,000 plant-stems was feasible.
 In some systems (e.g. megafauna food-webs) this many observations is either impractical or infeasible due to the absolute abundance of the species in question.

 The intrinsic properties of ecological communities create several challenges for